MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/campaign-sitelink-ad-extension.md

 # Campaign Sitelink Ad Extension Record - Bulk
 Defines an association record between a [Campaign](campaign.md) and an [Sitelink Ad Extension](sitelink-ad-extension.md) that can be uploaded and downloaded in a bulk file.
 To upload or download the campaign or sitelink ad extension, use the [Campaign](campaign.md) or [Sitelink Ad Extension](sitelink-ad-extension.md) record.

-> [!NOTE]
-> During calendar year 2017, Bing Ads upgraded all [Sitelink Ad Extension](sitelink-ad-extension.md) records (contains multiple sitelinks per ad extension) to [Sitelink2 Ad Extension](sitelink2-ad-extension.md) records (contains one sitelink per ad extension).
-In a future version of the API the deprecated sitelink programming interface will be consolidated and the '2' suffix will be removed from the new sitelink ad extensions.

 ## <a name="entitydata"></a>Attribute Fields in the Bulk File
 For a *Campaign Sitelink Ad Extension* record, the following attribute fields are available in the [Bulk File Schema](bulk-file-schema.md).